-If you hold in the CLEAR key when powering up the TT-830, the WT-BASIC program which is currently resident in the indicator will be temporarily disabled until the next power up.
+If you hold in the CLEAR key when powering up the WPI-135, the WT-BASIC program which is currently resident in the indicator will be temporarily disabled until the next power up.

-This is used when troubleshooting to eliminate the BASIC program as the source of a problem.
-The following pages contain the WT-BASIC interpreter command set you use to create programming for the TT-830.
+This is used when troubleshooting to eliminate the BASIC program as the source of a problem or to disable continuous output so you can download a new program.
+The following pages contain the WT-BASIC interpreter command set you use to create programming for the WPI-135.

 This command set goes beyond the normal BASIC language by adding many commands found only in this expanded WT-BASIC language.
-This makes programming the TT-830 more flexible than was possible with the original BASIC language.
+This makes programming the WPI-135 more flexible than was possible with the original BASIC language.
 It adheres closely to the QBASIC language included in current versions of MS-DOS.
 Syntax examples are included where necessary in the following pages.